 HPV Vaccination for Girl Child – Importance & When to Get?

 The HPV vaccine is a cervical cancer vaccine formulated primarily for girls in the 9-14 age group.
 Two doses are administered – the first between 0-6 months and the second between 5-15 months.
-It can also be given to girls and women between 15 and 26 years or 27 and 45 years in 3 doses for both age groups.
+It can also be given to girls and women aged 15-26 or 27-45 in 3 doses.

 This article focuses on the correlation between HPV and cervical cancer and the ways to recognise and prevent it.

+Let’s uncover more about the cervical cancer definition.
 Cervical cancer refers to the growth of abnormal cells in the lining of the cervix, which is situated in the lower region of the uterus that connects the vagina (2).
-It is caused by the HPV strain, which is passed from skin-to-skin-contact, mainly through sexual activity (2), and can metastasise (spread) to other parts of the body like the vagina, rectum, bladder, liver, and lungs.
+It is caused by the HPV strain, which is passed from skin-to-skin contact, mainly through sexual activity (2), and can metastasise (spread) to other parts of the body, like the vagina, rectum, bladder, liver, and lungs.

 What Causes Cervical Cancer?

 Cervical cancer is most commonly caused by the HPV strain, which is passed on through sexual contact.
 HPV16 and HPV18 are two high-risk strains which lead to about 70% of all cervical cancer cases worldwide (3).
-While 8 out of 10 women are said to have contracted genital HPV at some point in their life, they don’t always lead to cervical cancer (4).
+While 8 out of 10 women are said to have contracted genital HPV at some point in their lives, it doesn’t always lead to cervical cancer (4).
 Other causes include:

 Cervical Cancer in India